CivicHall/civic-hall-member-guide/content/guidelines/guest-policy.md

 ---
-date: 2017-03-04T14:28:48-05:00
+date: 2017-03-04 14:28:48 -0500
 title: Guest Policy
 tags:
 - Guests

 ---

-Members can have a guest in the space for up to 3 hours at no charge.
-If you need your guest to stay past 3 hours, you will be charged a $35 day pass.
+Members are welcome to have guests in the space for meetings, visits, and work sessions.
+We ask that your guests respect our community guidelines and sign in when they arrive.
+Guests can stay up to 3 hours free of charge.
+If guests would like to stay a full-day, we ask that you pay $35 for a day pass for them.

-All guests must sign in when they arrive, and sign out when they leave.
-If your guest leaves and does not sign out, we will assume they stayed past the 3 hour limit and your account will be charged $35 for a day pass.